crwells86/GigCalc/README.md

 ## Advertising and Analytics:

 No third-party advertising or analytics services are used in GigCalc.
-We provide an ad-free gaming environment.
+We provide an ad-free experience.

 ## Contact Us: